danforthcenter/plantcv/docs/output_measurements.md

 dataset, and `entities` is a list of data blocks for each unit of analysis (typically an image, or a sub-region of an image) in the dataset.
 For each entity there are two data blocks: `metadata` is a set of key-value pairs of metadata keywords and their values (e.g. image or experimental metadata such as timestamp, treatment, etc.), and `observations` is a set of data blocks of observational data or measurements.
-Each observation has the same set of information, roughly following the [MIAPPE](https://www.miappe.org/) guidelines: `trait` is the name of the observation, `method` is generally the PlantCV function name used (but it could be another method), `scale` is the observation units, `datatype` is the Python data type the data are stored as, `value` is the observation output value(s), and `label` is the data/category label.
+Observations contain samples.
+Each sample has the same set of information, roughly following the [MIAPPE](https://www.miappe.org/) guidelines: `trait` is the name of the observation, `method` is generally the PlantCV function name used (but it could be another method), `scale` is the observation units, `datatype` is the Python data type the data are stored as, `value` is the observation output value(s), and `label` is the data/category label.

 Example (abbreviated) JSON data: